 What are Dental Implants?

 A dental implant is a surgical fixture - a metal post to be exact - that is placed into the jawbone, allowing it to fuse with the jawbone to act as an artificial root for a tooth or teeth.
-Once the implant fuses with the bone, it is topped off with a crown or bridge, mimicking a natural tooth to restore the aesthetics and functionality of your teeth.
+Once the implant fuses with the bone, it is topped off with a dental crown or dental bridge, mimicking a natural tooth to restore the aesthetics and functionality of your teeth.